biogo/biogo/README.md

 bíogo is a bioinformatics library for the Go language.

+## Citing ##

+If you use bíogo, please cite Kortschak and Adelson "bíogo: a simple high-performance bioinformatics toolkit for the Go language", doi:[10.1101/005033](http://biorxiv.org/content/early/2014/05/12/005033).

 ##The Purpose of bíogo

 bíogo stems from the need to address the size and structure of modern genomic